Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition: Implementation

-In the Appendix we show the robustness of the simulation results to: (i)\ varying network sizes and node definitions in the real work network of \citet{banerjeeetal2013}; (ii)\ alternative parameter choices and richening up the structure of shocks across nodes.
-We demonstrate the gains from using the Adaptive Elastic Net GMM\ estimator over alternative estimators, such as the Adaptive Lasso estimator and OLS, and also show how incorporating partial knowledge on $W_{0}$ provides for performance gains.
+In the Appendix, we show the robustness of the simulation results to (i)\ varying network sizes and (ii)\ alternative parameter choices and richening the structure of shocks across nodes.
+We also demonstrate the gains from using the Adaptive Elastic Net GMM estimator over alternative estimators, such as the Adaptive Lasso and OLS.

-\section{Application: Tax Competition Between US States}
+\section{Application: Tax Competition between US States}

-Our identification result can be used to shed new light on a classic social interactions problem:\ tax competition between US states ( \citealp{Wilson1999}).
-Since the seminal empirical studies in tax competition between jurisdictions (\citealp{Caseetal1989}; \citealp{Caseetal1993}), it has been well-recognized that defining competing `neighbors' is the central empirical challenge, and theory cannot resolve the issue.
-Two mechanisms have been argued to drive the structure of interactions across jurisdictions:\ factor mobility and yardstick competition.
+We apply our results to shed new light on a classic social interactions problem:\ tax competition between US states ( \citealp{Wilson1999}).
+Defining competing ``neighbors'' remains the central empirical challenge in this literature.
+Theory provides some guidance on the issue through two mechanisms driving interactions across jurisdictions:\ factor mobility and yardstick competition.

 On factor mobility, \citet{Tiebout1956} first argued that labor and capital can move in response to differential tax rates across jurisdictions.
-Factor mobility leads naturally to the postulated social interactions matrix being: (i) geographic neighbors given labor mobility; and (ii) jurisdictions with similar economic or demographic characteristics, given capital mobility ( \citealp{Caseetal1989}).\footnote{ A body of evidence finds that tax bases are mobile in response to tax differentials (\citealp{Hines1996}; \citealp{DevereuxGriffith1998}; \citealp{Klevenetal2013, Klevenetal2014})}
+Factor mobility leads naturally to the postulated social interactions matrix being (i) geographic neighbors, given labor mobility, and (ii) jurisdictions with similar economic or demographic characteristics, given capital mobility ( \citealp{Caseetal1989}).

-A second mechanism occurs through political economy channels ( \citealp{Shleifer1985}).
-In particular, yardstick competition between jurisdictions is driven by voters making comparisons between states to learn about their own politician's quality. \citet{BesleyCase1995} formalize the idea in a model where voters use taxes set by governors in neighboring states to infer their own governor's quality.
-This generates informational externalities across jurisdictions, forcing incumbents into yardstick competition, where their tax setting behavior is determined by what other incumbents do.
-Yardstick competition leads naturally to the postulated interactions matrix corresponding to a matrix of `political neighbors': other states that voters make comparisons to.
+Yardstick competition is driven by voters making comparisons between states to learn about their own politician's quality (\citealp{Shleifer1985}). \citet{BesleyCase1995} formalize the idea in a model where voters use taxes set by governors in other states to infer their own governor's quality.
+Yardstick competition leads naturally to the postulated interactions matrix being ``political neighbors'': states that voters make comparisons to.